razvaniordan/Social-engineering-application/README.md

 8. **Run phishing campaigns:**
 - Generate phishing links.
+- Use the third party password for the Sending Profile's email account, NOT the account's password
 - Track clicks, email opens, and employee actions.

 ## 🛡️ Security Considerations